(CNN)Here's a look at Mad Cow Disease, a transmissible fatal brain disease found in cattle.

 BSE is passed between cows through the practice of recycling bovine carcasses for meat and bone meal protein, which is fed back to other cattle.

 Both mad cow disease and variant Creutzfeldt-Jakob Disease (vCJD) are fatal.

 Symptoms of vCJD involve psychiatric symptoms and behavioral changes, movement deficits, memory disturbances and cognitive impairments.

 BSE Statistics (Cattle): (source: CDC)

-Through April 2012, 23 BSE cases in North America have been confirmed, 19 cases in Canada, and four in the United States.
+BSE cases in North America 1993-February 2015: 24 cases confirmed, 20 in Canada, and four in the United States.
 One of the infected cows that died in the United States was born in Canada.

 vCJD Statistics (Humans): (source: CDC)

 1996-2014 - 229 vCJD cases have been identified in 12 countries: